g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - toggle: A toggle button that toggles a bool value.
 The argument is a pair that identifies the location in player of the bool to toggle, e.g. `[layer, id]`. 'layer' also affects the color of the toggle.

 - grid: Displays the gridable grid for the layer.
 If you need more than one grid, use a layer proxy.
+The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.

 - layer-proxy: Lets you use components from another layer.
 The argument is a pair, `[layer, data]`, consisting of the id of the layer to proxy from, and the tabFormat for the components to show.
     (Note: you cannot use a microtab within a layer proxy)